-With atmospheric and theatrical songs like “Expectations”, “Wolves Among Men”, and “Drifting In The Universe” it’s easy to understand why Lost In Grey’s “The Waste Land” is an album that needs to be on your heavy metal shelf, and serves as a outstanding follow-up for their debut album “The Grey Realms”.
-I mentioned before that the band manages to create a unique genre, this is definitely true.
-The versatility in the album is incredible, and it’s clear that this is not just another symphonic metal band.
+With atmospheric and theatrical songs like “Expectations,” “Wolves Among Men,” and “Drifting In The Universe,” it’s easy to understand why LOST IN GREY’s “The Waste Land” is an album that needs to be on your heavy metal shelf and serves as a outstanding follow-up for their debut album, “The Grey Realms.”
+The versatility in the album is incredible and it’s clear that this is not just another symphonic metal band.
 There are very refreshing elements and ideas in this album.

-“Far Beyond and Further”, the second single of the album, continues the album in an energetic way.
-The song to me, matches its lyrics perfectly, as it feels as if the orchestration is the perfect representation of exploration.
+“Far Beyond and Further,” the second single of the album, continues in an energetic way.
+The song matches its lyrics perfectly, as it feels as if the orchestration is the perfect representation of exploration.
 Closing my eyes, I see the stars passing by in my mind and drift among galaxies faraway and it makes me think how impressive it is when a song can do that.

 Harri Koskela as Patrick (Vocals and Keyboards)